 There will be open space with several public areas, landscaped gardens and squares created to encourage a sustainable and vibrant community.
 Development Victoria will work with the community to establish how these areas will be developed.

-The master plan provides for an indoor sports facility that would comprise six multi-purpose double storey sports courts – the first of its kind in Australia.
+The master plan provides for an indoor sports facility that would comprise six multi-purpose double storey sports courts .
 The facility would also be home to a community space that would be developed in consultation the community and council.
 Development Victoria continues to work with project partners to look at how the centre might be delivered.

 The site can accomodate a mix of heights.
-Along the site boundary on Queens Parade, buildings are proposed to range from six to 10 storeys while towards the middle of the site, further away from existing residential areas, between six and 14 storeys can be considered.
+Along the site boundary on Queens Parade, buildings are proposed to be around 6 storeys while towards the middle of the site, further away from existing residential areas, additional height of around 10 storeys can be considered.
 The development is expected to provide around 1100 new dwellings with a mix of one, two and three bedroom homes.

 All parking will be accommodated in a basement carpark.